When to go to Thailand: weather, seasons, monsoons

 - Cool winds help to keep the mercury from creeping too high and create the ideal conditions for water sports

 - From March until May, temperatures start to rise, hitting a daily average of 29-35°C.

 - Warm weather guaranteed and no rain-related issues like landslides, flooding etc. to disrupt your plans

-- January to April is burning season in the north – a time when farmers burn off last year’s crops in preparation for the new growth that comes with the wet season.
+- January to April is slash-and-burn season in the north – a time when farmers burn off last year’s crops in preparation for the new growth that comes with the wet season.
 This can mean that rural areas can become quite smoggy, and scenic views may be obscured.

 - From December to February, the cooler temperatures in the north make it a great time of year for hiking

-Late May – October: wet season/ low season
+Late May to October: wet season/low season

 Northern and central Thailand